Ad Blocker Detected

 - Very young children in preschool and kindergarten can learn simple tasks like color discrimination, letter discrimination, or answering “yes” or “no” to simple questions by observing their neurotypical peers engaging in these tasks.
 During centers or group work, consider pairing an autistic child who struggles in a certain area with a neurotypical child who excels in that area.
 For instance, if an autistic student struggles with color discrimination, pair that child with a neurotypical child who excels in color discrimination.
 By observing a peer perform the task correctly, an autistic child can learn to mimic the targeted behavior.

-- Neurotypical children who are first grade through high school and who exhibit developmentally appropriate social skills can be trained to serve as peer models for their autistic classmates, modeling social skills for interaction such as eye contact, pleasant greetings, sharing ideas, recommending changes nicely, talking in a pleasant voice, among other things.
+- Neurotypical children who are first grade through high school and who exhibit developmentally appropriate social skills can be trained to serve as peer models for their autistic classmates, modeling social skills for interaction such as eye contact, pleasant greetings, sharing ideas, recommending changes nicely, and talking in a pleasant voice, among other things.
+Make sure that the child is interested and willing to help first.

 - Some autistic children benefit from a technique known as “social stories”, very brief narratives that describe social situations.
 These stories help them by providing behaviors to model in various situations.